 This post is a window into the seemingly simple yet transformational tool.
 I sneaked in a few of the resources he refers to in the book.

-There are three buckets, according to the framework:
+There are three Good Life Buckets, according to the framework:

 - Vitality bucket.

 - Connection bucket.

 Let’s start with vitality.
 This Good Life Bucket is all about the state of your mind and body.